 Today, we're going back to the basics and making one of my favorite sauces, pesto.
 Pesto is an Italian condiment made from fresh bright basil, grated hard cheese, toasted nuts, and quality olive oil; so simple but utterly delicious.
 During my recent visit to Eataly in Los Angeles, I was reminded of how great pesto can be.
 The Italian marketplace has everything from Roman pizza to homemade pasta to wine to charcuterie.
 As an Italian food enthusiast, I was excited, to say the least.

 After snacking on some goodies, I decided to eat at the restaurant with the longest line, "La Pizza and La Pasta."
 I couldn't resist but order their homemade mozzarella with pesto and accompaniments.
 As soon as I took a bite of their fresh cheese with pesto, I was in heaven.
 In fact, I loved their pesto so much that I was determined to recreate it as soon as I got home.
 And recreate it I did!
-Here is my copycat recipe of the walnut almond basil pesto found in Eataly.
 Make sure to prepare a large batch because you will be spreading this on everything, trust me.